aspose-tasks/Aspose.Tasks-Documentation/net/release-notes/release-notes-2015/aspose-tasks-for-net-8-2-0-release-notes/_index.md

 ---
 title: Aspose.Tasks for .NET 8.2.0 Release Notes
+description: "The page contains the release notes for Aspose.Tasks for .NET 8.2.0."
 type: docs
-weight: 60
+weight: 90
 url: /net/aspose-tasks-for-net-8-2-0-release-notes/
 ---

 ## **Major Features**
 We have implemented several new features this release.
 "Display Details columns in chart area" feature has been supported.
 Formula calculation and evaluation of functions in formulas have been implemented.
 Eight bugs have been fixed.
 Please, see list of all features below.

 ## **All Changes**
 |**Issue Type** |**Key** |**Summary** |